According to the US National Library of Medicine:

 “Some people experience a serious mood change during the winter months, when there is less natural sunlight.
 This condition is called seasonal affective disorder (SAD).
 Not everyone with SAD has the same symptoms.”

-That quote comes directly from the U.S. National Library of Medicine, which goes to show that this once-disregarded issue is finally being recognized as a real problem.
-In the U.S., between 1.4 to 9.7 percent of people suffer from it — and the more north you live, the more likely you are to experience it.
+This once-disregarded issue is finally being recognized as a real problem.
+In the US, between 1.4 to 9.7 percent of people suffer from seasonal affective disorder—and the further north you live, the more likely you are to experience it.

 - Sad, anxious, or “empty” feelings.